Kiuwan logo

 1. SQL Injection

-Picture this — an attacker subtly inserts malicious SQL queries into an innocent-looking input field, which the back-end database then unsuspectingly executes.
+Picture this—an attacker subtly inserts malicious SQL queries into an innocent-looking input field, which the back-end database executes unsuspectingly.
 Boom.
 Just like leaving the door of a secure vault unlocked, culprits can now view, alter, and even destroy data.
 This vulnerability can exist when you use user-supplied data in SQL queries without proper validation or escaping.
-Attackers exploit this weakness to manipulate your SQL queries and may then view, corrupt, and delete data and even execute administrative operations on the database.
+Attackers exploit this weakness to manipulate your SQL queries and may view, corrupt, and delete data and even execute administrative operations on the database.

 2. Cross-Site Scripting